 Self-employed workers and small-business owners who want an easy and inexpensive retirement plan should consider a Simplified Employee Pension IRA, or SEP IRA for short.
-Savers are also allowed to stash away more for retirement with a SEP IRA compared to an employer-sponsored 401(k) plan.
+SEP IRA plans are easier to establish than other retirement plans and have lower costs to administer.

 2022 SEP IRA Contribution Limits

 For 2022, a self-employed business owner effectively can salt away as much as $61,000 a year, but no more than 25% of their compensation.
 (That's up from the maximum of $58,000 in 2021 and $57,000 for 2020.)
 In comparison, a traditional IRA limits contributions to $6,000 for 2022 for those younger than 50, or $7,000 for those 50 or older thanks to a $1,000 "catch-up" contribution.

 Like other individual retirement accounts, these contributions are tax deductible.
 But contribution rates are required to be uniform for all employees of a company that has a SEP IRA plan, including the owner.
 So while these plans offer small business owners an opportunity to save much more for their own retirement than they could with a traditional IRA, the catch is they have to contribute funds at the same rate to SEP IRA accounts for all their eligible employees.
 The rate may change from year to year, a flexibility designed to help companies that may have differences in cash flow.
 Also note: Contributions must be based only on the first $305,000 of an employee’s (or owner’s) compensation for 2022.
 This is up from $290,000 for 2021 and $285,000 for 2020.

 SEP IRAs are available for a variety of small-business types, including sole proprietorships, partnerships, limited liability companies, S corporations and C corporations.
 The plans can be an especially attractive option for a small business with few employees.